Fang997/PHAS0077-project/README.md

 data_processing.py contains functions used for data processing.
 * grid_search.py\
 grid_search.py contains functions using GridSearchCV and pipeline to tune hyperparameters for different sampling methods.
+* Jupyternotebook files (ipynb files)\
+'Using HCRIS (approach 1).ipynb' and 'Using HCRIS (approach 2).ipynb' applied ML algorithms on HCRIS data using 2 different ways to resample the imbalance data respectively (see section 3.4 in my project).
+According to the results, approach 2 is the appropriate way to apply resampling methods (section 4.2.2).'Using multi-source data.ipynb' applied ML algorithms on the multi-source data using approach 2.
+You could run these ipynb files for results.